-Henry Burling was born at Stratford, Essex, England, on 1 May 1801, the son of Thomas Burling, a soap-maker.
-His mother's name is unknown.
+By his own account Henry Burling was born at Stratford, Essex, England, on 1 May 1801, the son of Thomas Burling, a soap-maker; another account suggests he was born on 5 October 1807, the son of James Burling and Joanna Pike.
 He worked as a silk and satin printer.
 On 27 January 1839 he married Mary Worsley at Marylebone, Middlesex; they already had four children, and four more were born after their marriage.
 Henry and Mary Burling and their family emigrated to New Zealand on the London, arriving at Wellington on 1 May 1842; a son, Charles, died on the voyage.

 Burling worked for a brief time as a gardener before purchasing a section of land, at what is now known as Otari, from a Maori named Hopapa.
 Although apparently illiterate – his marriage certificate is marked with a cross – he was employed as a mail carrier between Wellington and New Plymouth.
 The round trip of about a fortnight was one of strenuous physical endeavour; he swam rivers with the mail and his clothes strapped to his back and head.
 On these journeys he made the acquaintance of Te Rangihaeata, whom he called, familiarly, Rangi.